Bogie Stations 101

 So to clarify:

-- A 500 bogie wheel should only be used on a 500.
+- A 500 bogie station should only be used on a 500.
 If a 500 bogie is put on a 502/3, it will have too much “lift” and will not properly align the track.

 - A 502/3 bogie wheel can be used on all models.
 If used on a 500, install the rubber bumper closest to the pivot pin.
 If on a 502/3, install the rubber spring away from the pivot pin except for the two bogies just prior to the Idler Sprockets.
 Mount those two rubber bumpers closest to the pin.